The High & Mighty

 The High & Mighty is an American hip hop duo from Philadelphia, composed of rapper Mr. Eon ("The High", b.
-Erik Meltzer on February 16, 1972) and music producer DJ Mighty Mi ("The Mighty", b.
-Milo Berger on September 1, 1972).
+Erik Meltzer in February 16, 1972) and producer DJ Mighty Mi ("The Mighty", b.
+Milo Berger in September 1, 1972).

 Career

 Their commercial debut was in 1999 on the underground rap label Rawkus with their album, Home Field Advantage, featuring rappers, such as Mos Def, Kool Keith, What?
 What?, Cage, Pharoahe Monch, Evidence of Dilated Peoples, Defari, Thirstin Howl III, and Eminem.
 They later left Rawkus, distributing the records issued by their own record company Eastern Conference Records via Landspeed Records.
 They also established a group called Smut Peddlers with Cage and published an album called Porn Again.
 In 2002, they co-wrote and co-produced Princess Superstar's international hit single "Bad Babysitter", with Mr. Eon also providing additional vocals.

-The titles of their albums and the name of their record label are both references to one of their favourite musical subjects, American professional team sports.
+The titles of their albums and the name of their record label are both references to one of their favorite musical subjects, American professional team sports.
 Home Field Advantage, for example, features numerous sporting references, including the track "Friendly Game of Football" and mentions of the '69 New York Mets, Cris Carter and Jason Sehorn, among others.
 José Reyes and David Wright of the Mets were mentioned in the song "Key Master" ("We the future like Reyes and David Wright on Fireworks Night").
 Another recurring source of lyrical fodder is the Star Wars film series, with Home Field Advantage including lines about Jedi master Mace Windu, the bounty hunter Greedo, Anakin Skywalker and the droid C-3PO.

 Feuds

 Masta Ace

 Rapper Masta Ace called them "a couple of high whiteys" in his hit battle rap "Acknowledge".
-This dis track was probably because he was not pleased that they mentioned listening to his records in their "Jewish slaughterhouse" (referencing Ace's album Slaughtahouse, the same reference was made by Cage on "Suicidal Failure").
-According to Ace himself, however, another rapper had told him that the High & Mighty had dissed him at one of their shows.
+According to Ace himself, another rapper had told him that The High & Mighty had dissed him at one of their shows.
 This prompted him to create the song Acknowledge on his 2001 album Disposable Arts.
 Ace eventually learned that he was misinformed, but the track had already been released, presumably ending the feud.

 Cage and Copywrite

 They also had a feud with rapper Cage, which resulted in "Public Property" from Cage's 2005 album, Hell's Winter; along with Copywrite on the track "Poorly Promote This", which was produced by Twiz the Beat Pro.
+This feud eventually dissolved, seeing both Cage and Copywrite featured on the High & Mighty's 2025 studio album, Sound of Market.